10 Signs You're Living Outside Your Calling

 A Prayer for the Misaligned

-Something in me has been dying slowly — and I have been pretending it is fine.
+Something in me has been dying slowly while I've been pretending it's fine.

 It is not fine.
-I want more.
-Not more stuff — more alignment.
+I want more — not more stuff, more alignment.
 More purpose.
 More of what You designed me for.

 Amen.